 After decades of civilian small arms manufacturing hiatus, Lithgow Arms have released their LA102 Crossover centerfires rifle chambered in 223Rem, 243Win and 308Win.
 They will be releasing (at time of drafting this petition ) the tactically orientated 'LA105 Woomera' Rifle in 6.5 Creedmore and 308 Winchester in the coming months.
 Both rifles compliment the existing LA101 range of Rimfire rifles released in 2014.

 All Lithgow Arms products have a solid reputation for craftsmanship and out of the box accuracy.
 They are an achievement of Australian sporting arms production and one that not only the Australian shooting fraternity, but supporters of Australian industry and innovation should be proud of.

 Please, as an ode to the Lithgow SAF's history and to commemorate over a century Australian small arms production please consider a limited edition run of LA102 Rifles chambered in the classic 303 British round.

 - First and foremost: The Lithgow name is universally associated with the 303 British round.
 Lithgow Arms should embrace this historical association.
-In popular shooting culture this is their 'Brand'
+In popular shooting culture and arms collecting this is their 'Brand'

 - Given the passionate following for the 303Brit round worldwide, such a rifle would generate an unprecedented and universal level of interest not only in the proposed Special Edition, but across the entire Lithgow Arms range.